-International Needs work is focused in Mullaithivu, a district in the Northern region of Sri Lanka.
-Mullaithivu experienced high levels of conflict during the Sri Lankan Civil War which lasted over 25 years.
-The Civil War officially ended in 2009 and it is estimated that 100,000 were killed and almost a million people were displaced.
+The country has run out of money with a total central government debt was estimated to be over $81 billion at the end 2020 and the government’s interest payments bill is among the highest in the world, nearing 7% of GDP – and inflation of more than 50% (thediplomat.com, 2022).
+Mullaithivu, a district in the Northern region of Sri Lanka experienced high levels of conflict during the Sri Lankan Civil War which lasted over 25 years.
+The war officially ended in 2009 and it is estimated that 100,000 were killed and almost a million people displaced.
 The impacts of the conflict are still deeply felt in Mullaithivu district; thousands of Sri Lankans are still sheltered in displacement camp communities.

 The communities we are working with in this region are young, most were created through government resettlement plans, yet many communities struggle with a lack of basic infrastructure and resources.